| Title: | Spatial Concentration and Radius-Based Risk Calculations |

 A simple feature object with 40 rows and 5 variables:

-geometry object of COROP region
+COROP region name.

 Martin Haringa